-5.4 The Housing Trajectory within this Authority Monitoring Report supports the LDF process by comparing past performance on housing supply to future rates of anticipated housing supply within the Chelmsford City area.
+- 5.4 The Housing Trajectory within this Authority Monitoring Report supports the LDF process by comparing past performance on housing supply to future rates of anticipated housing supply within the Chelmsford City area.
 The information gathered provides the supporting evidence base for the housing allocation strategy within the Chelmsford Core Strategy and Development Control Policies DPD.
-The Council published a Five-year Housing Land Supply Methodology in August 2015 which sets out how housing land supply is assessed by the Council.

-5.5 The Housing Trajectory will:

-- Set out the past and anticipated supply of housing over the entire Plan period (2001 2021); - Assess any future shortfall and surplus of housing over the Plan period by comparing this to planned build rates; - Reflect the outcome of discussion with stakeholders and particularly the development industry; - Demonstrate how the Plan will deliver the policies relating to housing provision.
+The Council published a Five-year Housing Land Supply Methodology in August 2015 which sets out how housing land supply is assessed by the Council. - 5.5 The Housing Trajectory will: - Set out the past and anticipated supply of housing over the entire Plan period (2001 2021); - Assess any future shortfall and surplus of housing over the Plan period by comparing this to planned build rates; - Reflect the outcome of discussion with stakeholders and particularly the development industry; - Demonstrate how the Plan will deliver the policies relating to housing provision.

-5.6 The following information is required to test the performance of the Core Strategy and Development Control Policies DPD:

-- Past dwelling completion rates from the start of the Plan period; - Projected completion rates until at least the end of the Plan period based upon evidence of the contribution of the various components of housing supply; - The total level of new housing contained in site allocations in the LDF and other sites coming forward for development which is expected to be delivered over a period of time.
+- 5.6 The following information is required to test the performance of the Core Strategy and Development Control Policies DPD: - Past dwelling completion rates from the start of the Plan period; - Projected completion rates until at least the end of the Plan period based upon evidence of the contribution of the various components of housing supply; - The total level of new housing contained in site allocations in the LDF and other sites coming forward for development which is expected to be delivered over a period of time.
 This is expressed as an average annual target.

-A. Net Additional Dwellings 2001 - 2013
+A. Net Additional Dwellings 2001 - 2016

-5.7 In October 2014 the City Council commissioned consultants jointly with Braintree, Colchester and Tendring Councils to undertake a full assessment of Objectively Assessed Housing Needs (OAHN).

-5.8 The OAHN Study was considered by the City Council's Development Policy Committee on 2 September 2015.
+- 5.7 In October 2014 the City Council commissioned consultants jointly with Braintree, Colchester and Tendring Councils to undertake a full assessment of Objectively Assessed Housing Needs (OAHN). - 5.8 The OAHN Study was considered by the City Council's Development Policy Committee on 2 September 2015.
 The Committee resolved that the Study be used to support the preparation of the Council's new Local Plan and the housing requirement of 775 dwellings per year used as the basis of the calculation of the City Council's current five-year land supply with immediate effect.
 This replaced the previous Interim Housing Target of 800 dwellings per year agreed in October 2014.

-5.9 As a result, Chelmsford City Council's annual dwelling completion target for the timeframe 2001 to 2013 is 700 dwellings per annum, and based on the OAHN Study, the housing requirement for the period 2013 to 2021 is 775 dwellings per annum.

-5.10 Chelmsford City Council has averaged 552 dwelling completions per annum between 2001 and 2015.
-During the year 2014/2015 housing completion rates have increased for Chelmsford resulting in the second highest annual completion rate since 2001.
-Completions have increased year on year since a low in 2009/10.
-Development activity has increased significantly with commencements on the majority of the Council's strategic housing sites.
-Chelmsford City Council has always anticipated that completion rates will increase in the later stages of the Plan period and the projected completion rates 2014/2015 support these projections.

-5.11 As of April 2015 Chelmsford City Council has approved a number of planning applications on key strategic sites that will provide over 4,500 new homes.
-A number of key sites have commenced building work in 2014/2015, which provide a significant number of dwellings in the later part of the plan period, and beyond 2021.
+An update to the OAHN has been produced which increases the requirement to 805 dwellings per annum.
+This will be reported in the 2016/17 AMR. - 5.9 As a result, Chelmsford City Council's annual dwelling completion target for the timeframe 2001 to 2013 is 700 dwellings per annum, and based on the OAHN Study, the housing requirement for the period 2013 to 2021 is 775 dwellings per annum. - 5.10 Chelmsford City Council has averaged 696 dwelling completions per annum between 2001 and 2016.
+During the year 2015/2016 housing completion rates decreased ever so slightly compared with the previous year but were still above the housing requirement figure of 775.
+Development activity continues to increase with commencements on the majority of the Council's strategic housing sites.
+Chelmsford City Council has always anticipated that completion rates will increase in the later stages of the Plan period and the projected completion rates for 2016/2017 support these projections. - 5.11 As of April 2016 Chelmsford City Council has approved a number of planning applications on key strategic sites that will provide over 4,500 new homes.
+A number of key sites commenced building works in 2015/2016, including Runwell Hospital and Copperfield Road with further phases at Beaulieu and Channels commencing, which will provide a significant number of dwellings in the later part of the plan period, and beyond 2021.